 Ringworm calls for strong basil tea or myrrh extract applications.
 Other herbal remedies to try are grapefruit seed extract, yellowroot, oregano, evening primrose oil, aloe, and calendula cream.
 For stubborn ringworm infection mix two teaspoons of sesame seed oil, two teaspoons of brewer's yeast, and a powdered B vitamin.
 Apply before bed and leave on all night.
 Rinse in the morning and follow with ten or fifteen minutes of sunshine.
 Repeat as necessary.

 Reoccurring and persistent fungus infections indicate a suppressed immune system.
 Ginseng, astragalus, Echinacea, licorice, shiitake mushrooms, calendula, chamomile, burdock, dandelion, kelp, thyme, lavender, lemon, red clover, marshmallow, or mullein should be taken in tea form or added to the diet on a daily basis.
-Try chewing on a ginseng root, sipping chamomile tea, taking a teaspoon of licorice tincture, adding twigs of thyme to a salad, and drinking freshly made lemonade sweetened with stevia herb.
+Try chewing on a ginseng root, sipping chamomile tea, taking a teaspoon of licorice tincture, and adding twigs of thyme to a salad.

 When taking herbs to build the immunity, remember that a healthy lymphatic system is the goal.
 Since the lymph glands aren't pumps, they depend on body movement to get things going.
 Exercise, massage, and alternating hot and cold temperatures can really boost the immune system.
 Once toxins are flushed from the body and healing properties from the herbal remedies are transported to cells, fungal infections don't have a chance.